 Other Job Search Info

-In addition, on international job search, visas, work permits, cover letters, CVs & Resumes, job interviews and dress codes pages, you will find very useful tips for job search in many different countries.
+In addition, on international job search, visas, work permits, cover letters, CV & resume, job interviews and dress codes pages, you will find very useful tips for a job search in many different countries.

 Good luck with your job search!